-Investigations of the mechanisms underlying cortical expansion have highlighted the importance of inter-species differences in cortical neurogenesis, a core neurodevelopmental process that hinges on the relative abundance and proliferative capacity of neural progenitor cells (NPCs) 128-131.
-Comparative studies and studies using transgenic models have found that genetic alterations to distinct NPCs can, depending on the type NPC targeted, result in distinct differences in cortical surface area, thickness, and/or folding ^{34,128}.
-Among the NPC types, so-called basal progenitor cells - and basal radial glia (bRG) in particular - exhibit marked differences across species and are particularly proliferative in gyrencephalic species, reaching their pinnacle in humans ^{128,132}. bRG represent only 10% of neural progenitors in rodent species, whereas they represent ~50% in macaques and upwards of 75% in humans ^{131,133,134}.
-Exceptionally high bRG abundance and proliferation has been specifically highlighted as a primary factor in uniquely human cortical expansion ^{128,131} (Figure 3).
+Investigations of the mechanisms underlying cortical expansion have highlighted the importance of inter-species differences in cortical neurogenesis, a core neurodevelopmental process that hinges on the relative abundance and proliferative capacity of neural progenitor cells (NPCs).128-131 Comparative studies and studies using transgenic models have found that genetic alterations to distinct NPCs can, depending on the type of NPC targeted, result in distinct differences in cortical surface area, thickness and/or folding.^{34,128} Among the NPC types, so-called basal progenitor cells-and basal radial glia (bRG) in particular-exhibit marked differences across species and are particularly proliferative in gyrencephalic species, reaching their pinnacle in humans.^{128,132} bRG represent only 10% of neural progenitors in rodent species, whereas they represent ~50% in macaques and upwards of 75% in humans.^{131,133,134} Exceptionally high bRG abundance and proliferation has been specifically highlighted as a primary factor in uniquely human cortical expansion^{128,131} (Fig. 3).

-Given the centrality of bRG in human cortical expansion, it is striking to note that 5-HT2AR signaling during early development was found to be necessary and sufficient for the evolutionarily-relevant proliferation of bRG in human, ferret, and mouse cortical tissue 35.
-Necessity was established by the finding that disruption of 5-HT2AR in the embryonic ferret cortex specifically reduced the abundance of proliferative bRG 35.
-Sufficiency was established by the finding that ectopic 5-HT2AR expression in the developing lissencephalic mouse neocortex resulted in a two-fold increase in the abundance of bRG 35.
-Rounding the findings, application of a 5-HT2AR agonist with high binding affinity (1 μM NBOH-2C-CN) ^{135,136} to human fetal cortical tissue ex vivo also resulted in a significant increase in proliferative bRG - an effect that was blocked by the administration of a 5-HT2 receptor antagonist (EMD 281014) 35.
-The role of the 5-HT2A receptor is further supported by findings indicating a lack of 5-HT2AR expression in neural progenitor cells of the developing lissencephalic mouse cortex, whereas 5-HT2AR expression is evident in the developing gyrencephalic ferret and human cortex ^{35,124}.
+Given the centrality of bRG in human cortical expansion, it is striking to note that 5-HT2AR signalling during early development was found to be necessary and sufficient for the evolutionarily relevant proliferation of bRG in human, ferret and mouse cortical tissue.35 Necessity was established by the finding that disruption of 5-HT2AR in the embryonic ferret cortex specifically reduced the abundance of proliferative bRG.35 Sufficiency was established by the finding that ectopic 5-HT2AR expression in the developing lissencephalic mouse neocortex resulted in a 2-fold increase in the abundance of $bRG.^{35}$ Rounding the findings, application of a 5-HT2AR agonist with high binding affinity (1 μM NBOH-2C-CN)^{135,136} to human fetal cortical tissue ex vivo also resulted in a significant increase in proliferative bRG-an effect that was blocked by the administration of a 5-HT2 receptor antagonist (EMD 281014).35 The role of 5-HT2AR is further supported by findings indicating a lack of 5-HT2AR expression in neural progenitor cells of the developing lissencephalic mouse cortex, whereas 5-HT2AR expression is evident in the developing gyrencephalic ferret and human cortex.^{35,124}

-A relevant question is whether our hypothesis is specific to the 5-HT2AR, or whether it also applies to other serotonin receptors.
-With respect to 5-HT2AR specificity in cortical expansion, the study by Xing et al 35 used an antagonist (EMD 281014) with affinity for 5-HT 2A, B, and C
+A relevant question is whether our hypothesis is specific to 5-HT2AR, or whether it also applies to other serotonin receptors.
+With respect to 5-HT2AR specificity in cortical expansion, the study by Xing et al.35 used an antagonist (EMD 281014) with affinity for 5-HT 2A, B and C receptors, thereby excluding a necessary role for receptors beyond these.
+Importantly, both this antagonist as well as the agonist (NBOH-2C-CN) used in this study exhibit significantly higher affinity for human 5-HT2A over 5-HT2C and 5-HT2B